-Cross Fade now at Grant’s party.
-Grant is quoting something in Italian, to a room filled with the elite socialites of the town, he says “this means, All things by gentleness may be made smooth”
+Cross Fade is now at Grant’s party.
+Grant is quoting something in Italian, to a room filled with the elite socialites of the town, he says “This means, All things by gentleness may be made smooth”

 Nurse Mac and Kelly arrive, and then Grant focuses his gaze on Kelly, he sees something in her.
 Their eyes meet.
 We hear romantic strings, something is stirring.
-Griff looks up, the camera closes in on Kelly’s face, then Griff.
-The sensual motif of horns are there to remind us who Kelly really is.
+Griff looks up, the camera closes in on Kelly’s face, then Griff’s.
+The sensual motif of horns is there to remind us who Kelly really is.
 Kelly looks stopped in her tracks by Griff’s expression.

 But we switch back to Grant and Kelly exchanging pleasant looks with each other.
 The romantic strings play once again.
 Mac hugs Grant and introduces Kelly to him by saying, she wants him to meet the lady that’s making history with orthopedics.
 He tells her everybody calls him Grant.
 Then Griff pipes in “And everybody calls her Kelly” obviously annoyed that she is at the party.
 Griff spells it “K E double L Y” A dig about their sexual interlude.

-Cross Fade, we see a reel to reel analogue tape machine ( I get excited I can’t help it, I’m a musician) the music on the tape is playing once again Beethoven’s Moonlight Sonata the camera pans to a bust of Beethoven, and then we see Grant and Kelly lying back on a leopard print sofa, taking in the beauty of Beethoven’s piece. eyes closed.
+Cross Fade, we see a reel-to-reel analog tape machine ( I get excited I can’t help it, I’m a musician) the music on the tape is playing once again Beethoven’s Moonlight Sonata the camera pans to a bust of Beethoven, and then we see Grant and Kelly lying back on a leopard print sofa, taking in the beauty of Beethoven’s piece. eyes closed.
 Grant is waxing poetic about the moonlight and Beethoven’s hands playing the sonata. “he carved that sonata out of moonlight” Grant is wearing a silk ascot.
 There is something so plasticine about his appearance.

-Kelly sits up, Grant smiling says “Griff doesn’t go for Beethoven” Kelly spurts out “Griff is tone deaf” Grant looks over at her “How did you know?”
-“Well I…I watched his face when we were singing the other night” Grant looks away from her, smiles again “you sang very well” she says “I was happy” Grant spouts some more verse, “Happiness was born a twin” Kelly turns to him, leaning on her arm, “Lord Byron” Grant looks over to her as if surprised and she says “my favorite poet.”
-Grant has been trying to impress Kelly with his knowledge of literature, art and music.
+Kelly sits up, Grant smiling and says “Griff doesn’t go for Beethoven” Kelly spurts out “Griff is tone deaf” Grant looks over at her “How did you know?”
+“Well, I…I watched his face when we were singing the other night” Grant looks away from her, and smiles again “You sang very well” she says “I was happy” Grant spouts some more verse, “Happiness was born a twin” Kelly turns to him, leaning on her arm, “Lord Byron” Grant looks over to her as if surprised and she says “my favorite poet.”
+Grant has been trying to impress Kelly with his knowledge of literature, art, and music.

 He sits up “Kelly you baffle me, intellect is seldom a feature of physical beauty” Grant is surprised Kelly is “a woman”, a “beautiful woman” who possesses an intellect and understanding of culture.